 Referencing style is similar to the American Journal of Sociology; see recent issues for examples.
 Given the multi-disciplinary nature of our subject matter, authors may request in advance to use the Chicago Manual of Style when the above style would force an unnatural fit; a bibliography is still required.
 Correct formatting is not required on an initial submission, although authors are required to bring the manuscript into conformity if accepted.

 The Amish & Plain Anabaptist Studies Association (APASA) welcomes to its membership scholars, service providers, instructors, plain people, and others interested in plain Anabaptist research.
 Membership is based on a calendar year.
-Membership benefits include a reduced rate on a print journal subscription, subscription to the APASA email list (regular posts include professional news, events, new publications, news articles, and more), a reduced rate for the annual APASA mini-conference, and supportive reviews for members’ research endeavors.
+Membership benefits include a reduced rate on a print journal subscription, subscription to the APASA email list (regular posts include professional news, events, new publications, news articles, and more), a reduced rate for the annual APASA mini-conference, monthly online events, and supportive reviews for members’ research endeavors.
 To join, visit www.amishstudies.org

 Indexed in ATLA Religion Database, Google Scholar, BASE search, University of Akron IdeaExchange, Crossref and Ohio State University Libraries (Vols.
 1-6).